-- 1. To receive assistance, applicants must meet the following conditions which are documented as part of the application and approval process. - Oakland residency; and, - A household of one or more individuals who are obligated to pay rent on a residential dwelling; and, - At least one or more individuals living in the household has: - o qualified for unemployment; or, - experienced a reduction in household income, incurred significant costs, or experienced a financial hardship directly or indirectly due to COVID-19; (ERAP 2 funds may also be used to assist households that have incurred costs or hardship during COVID-19) and, - At least one or more individuals living in the household can demonstrate a risk of experiencing homelessness or housing instability; and, - Household income is defined as "low-income" (based on having an income at or 80% AMI) using HUD's definition of "annual income" in 24 CFR 5.609. (see Table 1 below).
+- 1. To receive assistance, applicants must meet the following conditions which are documented as part of the application and approval process. - Oakland residency; and, - A household of one or more individuals who are obligated to pay rent on a residential dwelling; and,

+- At least one or more individuals living in the household has: - o qualified for unemployment; or, - o experienced a reduction in household income, incurred significant costs, or experienced a financial hardship. - o For ERA 1 funds this impact must have occurred, directly or indirectly, due to COVID-19; For ERA 2 and SRA 2 funds this impact may also have occurred during COVID-19, even if not established to be directly or indirectly due to COVID-19; (See Appendix 1 for examples of acceptable documentation of impact); and, - At least one or more individuals living in the household can demonstrate a risk of experiencing homelessness or housing instability; and, - Household income is defined as "low-income" (based on having an income at or 80% AMI) using HUD's definition of "annual income" in 24 CFR 5.609. (see Table 1 below).